DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Design Considerations

 For the CPU-DPU interface, we use a single MRAM symbol.
 The memory at this symbol begins with a header, followed by the \textit{main data} --- an array of DPU words that spans the rest of the DPU’s MRAM.
 The header contains information about the rest of the data, like the polynomial length, the modulus, and the number of commands.
 It also contains some pre-computed data, like the modular inverse of the polynomial length, which is needed to scale down the results of an iNTT.
 Lastly, the header contains offsets into the \textit{main data}, which define where different data sections start, like the twiddle factors, the commands, or the sub-polynomials to operate on.
 See \autoref{fig:InterfaceLayout} for a visualization.
 This design is very flexible because it allows the host to dynamically define the positions and sizes of the various data sections.
 It also allows the host to update multiple of these sections in a single data transfer.

-Because of the interface design, DRAMatic has low memory overhead on DPUs, only about the size of two sub-polynomials.
-It consists mainly of the twiddle factors and (to a lesser degree) the interface header.
+Due to this interface design, DRAMatic has low memory overhead on DPUs, only about the size of two sub-polynomials.
+It consists of the twiddle factors and (to a lesser degree) the interface header.
 DRAMatic can fill the rest of each DPU's 60 MB memory\footnote{DPUs have 64 MB of MRAM, but the UPMEM runtime requires some memory for itself, as well as for logging functions like \texttt{printf}.
 We reserve 4 MB for this use (about 6\%).} with sub-polynomials.
-For a polynomial length of 4096, this means that DRAMatic can store about 3750 sub-polynomials per DPU, which corresponds to 1875 ciphertexts.
+For a polynomial length of 4096, this means that DRAMatic can store about 3750 sub-polynomials per DPU, corresponding to 1875 ciphertexts.
 For a length of 8192, these numbers are halved, \ie, only 1875 sub-polynomials (937 ciphertexts), etc.